From the 2015-2016 Catalog

 The college will return unearned Title IV funds to the Department of Education as soon as possible but no later than 45 days after the date the college determined that the student withdrew.

-Students who stop attending classes at any time during a semester or register and never attend are considered unofficial withdrawals.
+Students who stop attending classes at any time during a semester are considered unofficial withdrawals.
 The college will perform the Title IV calculation and will assume that 50 % of your federal financial aid was earned.

 In both of the above situations, a letter will be sent to you explaining your financial obligation to the college and the U.S. Department of Education.
 You will have 45 days from the date of that letter to pay the college.